 Step 5) Install Ubuntu on Windows 10

 We will install Ubuntu 18.04

-Now that your download is finished, you can run your Linux subsystem by clicking the launch button in the Windows Store through the Windows start menu.
-A new terminal will be launched asking to provide a username and password for your new system
+Now that your download is finished, you can run your Linux subsystem by clicking the launch button in the Windows Store or through the Windows start menu.
+A new terminal will be launched prompting to provide a username and password for your new system